-Enter the Gridworld: Using geometry to detect danger in AI environments
+Enter the gridworld: Using geometry to detect danger in AI environments

 New AI safety analysis method could bolster safety in robots and autonomous vehicles, scientists reveal.